Heart disease and poor mental health, like depression and anxiety, have a strong two-way relationship:

 The NOW APP provides tangible actions and create accountability that can make you the driver in your health journey

-Dr. Atul Verma, MD, FRCPC, Cardiologist
+Dr. Brett Heilbron MD, FRCPC, Cardiologist

-Dealing with Mental Anxiety Before Cardiac Ablation Surgery
+Dealing with Mental Anxiety and stress

 Power of the Mind How to Manage Both Conditions